Unit 1: 1971; Units 2 and 3: 2012

 The plant features a single pressurised water reactor.
 SCE&G is adding two 1,117MW nuclear electric-generating units (unit 2 and unit 3) to the plant with an investment of $9.8bn.
 The two units will increase the power generation capacity of the plant to 3,200MW.
 Unit 2 is scheduled for completion in 2019 and unit 3 in 2020.
 The expansion is expected to generate 3,300 jobs during construction and 800 permanent jobs.

 The pressurised water reactor uses natural circulation for cooling.
 The power generation process is a nuclear fission reaction carried out in a nuclear core that generates heat.
 Water maintained at high pressure travels through a series of conduits transferring heat from the nuclear core to heat exchangers, which, effectively heat another loop of cold water, converting it into steam to drive the electric-generating turbines.

-The water contained in the closed loop never comes in contact with the water, which is converted into steam.
+The water contained in the closed loop never comes into contact with the water which is converted into steam.
 The closed loop water is reused several times.
 Cooling water for the reactor is supplied from the Monticello Reservoir in Fairfield County.

-Expansion plans for the plant began in December 2005 to meet the future demand for electricity.
+Expansion plans began in December 2005 for the plant to meet future electricity demands.
 Subsequently, SCE&G and Santee Cooper notified their intentions to build two new units, to the US Nuclear Regulatory Commission (NRC).
 In February 2006, the companies chose Westinghouse AP1000 pressurised water reactor technology for the new units.